Philipbear/msbuddy/docs/pyapi.rst

    .. attribute:: ml_a_prob

       float.
-The formula feature probability predicted by the ML-a model.
+The formula feasibility predicted by the ML-a model.

    .. attribute:: estimated_prob